-Accusing 17/3/05

-The Companies Acts 1985 and 1989 Company Limited by Guarantee

-Articles of Association of The Insurance Charities

-Interpretation.

-1 In these articles:

-"the Act" means the Companies Act 1985;

-"address" means a postal address or, for the purposes of electronic communication, a fax number, an e-mail address or a text message number in each case registered with the Charity;

-"the Charity" means The Insurance Charities;

-"clear days" in relation to the period of a notice means a period excluding:

-- the day when the notice is given or deemed to be given: and - the day for which it is given or on which it is to take effect;

-"the Commission" means the Charity Commissioners for England and Wales;

-"the memorandum" means the Memorandum of Association of the Charity;

-"officers" includes the Directors and the secretary;

-"the seal" means the common seal for the Charity;

-"secretary" means the secretary of the Charity or any other person appointed to perform the duties of the secretary of the Charity, including a joint, assistant or deputy secretary;
+passed by the members or the Directors the net assets of the Charity shall be applied for charitable purposes as directed by the court or the Commission.
+We, the persons whose names and addresses are written below, wish to be formed into a company under this Memorandum of Association.
+[The persons whose signatures, names, and addresses are written at the end of the Memorandum will be the first members of the Company.]
+Signatures, Names and Addresses of Subscribers ..... ..... ..... ..... ..... .....
+Dated: .....
+Witness to the above Signatures: Name: .....
+Address:

+(3) In no circumstances shall the net assets of the charity be paid to or distributed among the members of the Charity (except to a member that is itself a charity) and if no such resolution is

+Occupation: THE COMPANIES ACTS 1985 AND 1989 COMPANY LIMITED BY GUARANTEE Articles of Association of The Bren Project Interpretation.
+1 In these articles: "the Act" means the Companies Act 1985; "address" means a postal address or, for the purposes of electronic communication, a fax number, an e-mail address or a text message number in each case registered with the Charity; "the Charity" means the company intended to be regulated by these articles; "clear days" in relation to the period of a notice means a period excluding: the day when the notice is given or deemed to be given; and the day for which it is given or on which it is to take effect; "the Commission" means the Charity Commissioners for England and Wales; "the memorandum" means the memorandum of association of the Charity; "officers" includes the Directors and the secretary; "the seal" means the common seal of the Charity if it has one; "secretary" means the secretary of the Charity or any other person appointed to perform the duties of the secretary of the Charity, including a joint, assistant or deputy secretary;